Reading time: 9 min.

 Preventing problems with your hair transplant

-One final point Dr May is keen to highlight;
+One final point Dr. May is keen to highlight:

-The vast majority of hair transplants are highly successful procedures that result in patients recovering quickly and well, and being delighted with their results.
+“The vast majority of hair transplants are highly successful procedures that result in patients recovering quickly and well, and being delighted with their results.”

 The best way to prevent any undue problems down the line is to ensure you choose a reputable clinic.
-Your clinic should adhere to the highest medical standards and includes a comprehensive aftercare and follow-up service.
+Your clinic should adhere to the highest medical standards and includes comprehensive aftercare and follow-up service.

-Learn how to find a reputable hair transplant clinic that will support you to get the transplant results you want and take a look at our list of questions you really want to ask before getting a hair transplant
+Learn how to find a reputable hair transplant clinic that will support you to get the transplant results you want and take a look at our list of questions you really want to ask before getting a hair transplant.

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.